D3s0late/Dump-Lsass/README.md

 # Dump-Lsass
 Automates the manual process of using wmiexec and procdump to dump Lsass and plaintext creds or hashes across a large number of systems.
+After dumping lsass, you should have an lsass.dmp file and a plaintext file with mimikatz (pypykatz) output for each host in the same directory

 To dump lsass.exe process memory without triggering antivirus, I would normally use Impacket wmiexec.py and procdump64.exe as follows: